cdfoundation/sig-mlops/roadmap/2020/MLOpsRoadmap2020.md

 This document sets out the current state of MLOps and provides a five year roadmap for future customer needs which is intended to support pre-competitive collaboration across the industry with a view to improving the overall state of MLOps as a capability for all.

-It is intended that this document be iteratively refined by group consensus within the MLOps SIG across a series of regular meetings and then published annually whilst relevant.
+It is intended that this document is iteratively refined by group consensus within the MLOps SIG across a series of regular meetings and then published annually whilst relevant.

 Acknowledgements